 Fall is prime time for bears and other critters to spend extra time foraging for food to get ready for winter so animal encounters can be more likely at this time of year.
 Talk or sing while hiking and carry bear spray.
 Cook and eat at least 50 yards away from your tent, and be sure to store your food properly in a food locker where available or properly hung in a tree.
 For alpine camps I like to use a bear canister.
 For more information on co-existing with bears, check out my post on bear safety.

 Do you backpack in the fall?
-If you have any tips of your own please share them in the comments below.
+If you have any tips for fall backpacking trips, please share them in the comments below.

 Was this post helpful?
 Pin it on Pinterest.